fluent/fluentd-docs-gitbook/plugins/output/roundrobin.md

 </match>
 ```

-Please see the [Configuration File](/configuration/config-file.md) article for
+Refer to [Configuration File](/configuration/config-file.md) for the basic
-the basic structure and syntax of the configuration file.
+structure and syntax of the configuration file.

 ## Supported Modes